 Recovery: During the first few days after revision rhinoplasty, the patient will experience some nasal congestion and pressure.
 Pain is a very individual experience because patients experience pain differently.
 Most patients have mild pain after rhinoplasty that can be controlled with pain medications.
 Dr. Antunes will see the patient several times over the first couple of weeks.
 The nasal cast will be in place for 1 week and will be removed at the day 7 appointment.
 Most patients will return to work 1 week after the procedure and be back to full activities after 2 weeks.
 Patients may have bruising around the eyes, but it usually can be easily camouflaged with makeup.

 - 7 to 10 days: Return to work and social activities

 - 1+ year: 100% healed

 As one of the nation’s leading facial plastic surgeons, Dr. Antunes takes great pride in performing revision rhinoplasty because it demands technical expertise and an artistic eye.
-Request a consultation using the online form to meet personally with Dr. Antunes to discuss your concerns.
+Request an in-person or virtual consultation using the online form to meet personally with Dr. Antunes to discuss your concerns.
 You can also call The Piazza Center at (512) 288-8200 to schedule an appointment.